FamilySearch/GEDCOM/specification/gedcom-2-data-types.md

 :::note
 Because age payloads are intended to allow recording the age as it was recorded in records that could contain errors, odd ages such as `8w 30d`, `1y 400d`, `1y 30m`, etc. are permitted.
-Some applications might convert these to more standard forms and use a `PHRASE` substructure to hold the original form.
+Some applications might convert these to more standard forms; if so, it is recommended that they use a `PHRASE` substructure to hold the original form.
 :::

 Age payloads may also be omitted entirely if no suitable form is known but a substructure (such as a `PHRASE`) is desired.